 Make an Aztec Inspired Mosaic Plate

 Central Mexico was once home to the ethnic Aztec people who spoke a language called Nahuatl.
 They worshipped many gods and goddesses who were believed to control various life elements such as weather and agriculture.
-Mosaics, including masks, were common within Aztec art, often made of turquoise, coral and shells.
-To pay tribute to this ancient Mexican culture, your child can craft a colorful mosaic using old magazines, a paper plate and lots of imagination.
+Mosaics, including masks, were common within Aztec art, and they were often made of turquoise, coral and shells.
+Your child can pay tribute to this ancient Mexican culture by crafting a colorful mosaic using old magazines, a paper plate and lots of imagination.

 What You Need: